Homesteading Family Logo

 In order to let the kids see the baby chicks, we let each child take one chick and hand it into the brood coop, then they rotate until all the chicks are inside (we make sure the little kids have a big kid helper!).

-Right when we get the chicks home we get them settled into their brood coop.
+When we bring the chicks home, we settle them into their brood coop.
 They need food, water, heat, grit, grass, bugs, and bedding right away.

-Do be sure your coop doesn’t have any corners or places where the chicks can get lodged or stuck.
-We’ve found the chicks can tend to get piled up and trampled in the corners, so we take an extra board and nail it in at an angle to eliminate 90 degree corners.
+Be sure your coop doesn’t have any corners or places where the chicks can get lodged or stuck.
+We’ve found that chicks tend to get piled up and trampled in the corners, so we take an extra board and nail it in at an angle to eliminate 90-degree corners.

-We also dip each chicks beak into the water right when we’re putting them into the coop so they know both where the water is and that there’s water to drink.
-We’ve found this helps them re-hydrate much faster as they can locate the water container more quickly.
+We also dip each chick’s beak into the water right when we put them into the coop so they know where the water is and that there’s water to drink.
+We’ve found this helps them rehydrate much faster, as they can locate the water container more quickly.

 As each chick is getting its beak dipped, I also take inventory of how it moves and acts once I set it down.
 This is basically taking inventory and getting a good indication of their health, as well as spotting any chicks that might be having a difficult time.